A bound state attractor in optical turbulence

-A crucial feature of the final attracting state of the SHE is that it the dominant coherent structure appears capable of absorbing the majority of the mass of the initial condition, which can be arbitrary.
-Because of this, it cannot be a single soliton of the SHE, due to the latter having an amplitude fixed by the nonintegrability parameter $\beta$.
+A crucial feature of the final attracting state of the SHE is that the dominant coherent structure appears capable of absorbing the majority of the mass of the initial condition, which can be arbitrary.
+This arbitrariness means the final state cannot be a single soliton of the SHE, due to the latter having an amplitude fixed by the nonintegrability parameter $\beta$, see Eq.~\eqref{eq:SHE_soli}.
 Nor can the dominant structure be a single soliton of the NLSE.
-Although this soliton can be of arbitrary amplitude, it is not a natural soliton of the system and immediately radiates waves and undergoes a partial collapse, as we shall see in Sec.~\ref{sec:1soli}.
-The remedy is for the system to assemble itself into a two-soliton system, which periodically exchanges the mass that neither soliton can naturally accommodate.
-This indicates that a final oscillating two-soliton bound state may be a feature of nonlocal systems in general, as they possess a natural lengthscale which controls the width and amplitude of their solitons.
+Although this soliton can be of arbitrary amplitude, it is not a natural soliton of the system and immediately radiates waves and undergoes a partial collapse, as we saw in Sec.~\ref{sec:1soli}.
+The remedy is for the system to assemble itself into a multi-soliton system, in which the solitons exchange mass back and forth periodically.
+This indicates that a final oscillating multi-soliton bound state may be a feature of nonlocal systems in general, as they possess a natural lengthscale which controls the width and amplitude of their solitons.

 The work we have presented here opens up lines of enquiry in a few directions.
-Firstly, it remains to be shown whether the bound state is in fact \emph{the} universal statistical attractor predicted by previous works~\citep{zakharov1988soliton, Jordan2000meanfield, Rumpf2001coherent}, but the observations we report here certainly suggest that it is a promising candidate.
+Firstly, it remains to be shown whether the multi-soliton bound state is in fact {\it the} universal statistical attractor predicted by previous works~\citep{zakharov1988soliton, Jordan2000meanfield, Rumpf2001coherent}, for weakly nonintegrable systems in general.
+The observations we report here certainly suggest that it is a promising candidate.

-Secondly, we have offered heuristic explanations of many features of the bound state, such as the periodic exchange of mass between the two constituent solitons being responsible for their oscillations in amplitude, the resonant interaction between the primary soliton and waves to generate the bound state, and the merger process requiring phase synchrony between the colliding solitons on energetic grounds.
+Secondly, we have offered heuristic explanations of many features of the two-soliton bound state, such as the periodic exchange of mass between the two constituent solitons being responsible for their oscillations in amplitude, the resonant interaction between the primary soliton and waves to generate the bound state, and the merger process requiring phase synchrony between the colliding solitons on energetic grounds.
 All of these require a better mathematical explanation.

-Thirdly, we have demonstrated conclusively that the DST of a related integrable system can be used to understand features of nonintegrable dynamics.
-This suggests a programme of work to examine other near-integrable systems in this vein.